 The vinyl body looks just like the classic Barbie doll body but a little smaller.
 There are rotating joints in the shoulders, the waist, and the pelvic area.
 The knees are bendable in three positions.

 On the back of the original body you can read this following text:

 Made in Hong Kong

 There are two different texts like this on the original Kenner Blythe one with six lines like above and another with seven lines where the G.M.F.G.T line is expanded into General Mills Fun Group Inc, covering two lines.
-The last letter should be I but on my doll it clearly say T.
+The last letter should be I, but on my doll it clearly says T.

 Blythe’s main feature: the eyes

-Just below the hairline on the behind of Blythe’s head there are a hole from which a string hangs down.
-This string have a pull ring attached to it.
-Pull on it and the eyelids go down and under the eyelids the eye color changes in the order of Blue – Pink – Green – Orange.
+Just below the hairline on the behind of Blythe’s head, there is a hole from which a string hangs down.
+This string has a pull ring attached to it.
+Pull on the string and the eyelids go down and under the eyelids the eye color changes in the order of Blue – Pink – Green – Orange.